IMMM-SFA/tell/doc/source/user_guide.rst

 how the BAs were placed and if the methods used to do so are robust.

 2. The maps often depict the BAs as spatially unique and non-overlapping.
 For county-scale mapping at least, we know this to be untrue.
-Additionally, the maps are mostly static representations of how BAs were configured at a single point in time.
+Additionally, the maps are typically static representations of how BAs were configured at a single point in time.
 As the actual territory of BAs can and does change over time, this presents challenges for placing BA loads occurring over a range of years.

 3. Maps available online are often cartoon or stylized versions of reality with curvy lines that do not follow traditional geopolitical boundaries.
-As such, to go from the cartoon map to an actual list of counties that a BA operates in would necessitate a number of subjective decisions that are not 100% reproducible from person to person.
+As such, to go from the cartoon map to an actual list of counties that a BA operates in would necessitate a number of subjective decisions that are not reproducible from person to person.

 Given these limitations, we devised our own method to geolocate BAs in **tell**.
 We eventually found a publicly available dataset from the EIA that served as our foundation.
 The `EIA-861 <https://www.eia.gov/electricity/data/eia861/>`_ dataset is an annual